 Through the new State Protection Act the Federal Ministry of the Interior provided for the instalment of a Legal Protection Commissioner ("Rechtsschutzbeauftragter", RSB) regulated in sec 91a to d SPG and sec 14 to 17 PStSG (State Protection Act).
 The RSB is an independent expert appointed by the President of the Republic for a period of five years.
-Its
+Its mission is to examine investigative measures implemented by the National Security Authorities.
+This counters the deficiency of remedies against such measures, which are often carried out without knowledge of the people affected.
+In some cases, investigative measures have to be authorised by a Legal Protection Senate (sec.
+14, para.
+3 PStSG).

 With the entry into force of the Federal Act on the Establishment and Organization of the Federal Bureau of Anti-Corruption (BAK) as of 1 January 2010, the Federal Bureau for Internal Affairs (BIA) was transformed into the BAK.
 The act was last amended by BGBl.
-(Federal Law Gazette) I 101/2017 and provides the legal basis for the BAK.
+(Federal Law Gazette) I 111/2019 and provides the legal basis for the BAK.
 By approving this federal act, Austria meets international requirements and obligations concerning the setting-up of independent national anti-corruption bodies.
 In particular, the United Nations Convention against Corruption (UNCAC), in its articles 6 and 36, calls upon the States Parties to create such authorities.
 The BAK is thus both a preventive body in accordance with article 6 and a law enforcement institution in accordance with article 36 of the UNCAC.
 The BAK is an institution of the Austrian Federal Ministry of the Interior.
 Organizationally speaking, it is, de jure, established outside the Directorate-General for Public Security and has nationwide jurisdiction in

-- the prevention of and the fight against corruption, - the close cooperation with the Public Prosecutor's Office for White-Collar Crime and Corruption (WKStA) and - security police and criminal police cooperation with foreign and international anticorruption institutions.
+• the prevention of and the fight against corruption,

+- the close cooperation with the Public Prosecutor's Office for White-Collar Crime and Corruption (WKStA) and - security police and criminal police cooperation with foreign and international anticorruption institutions.